Data Annotation for Computer Vision Helps Power Next-Gen AI Agriculture Products

 Trust Mindy Support With All of Your Data Annotation Needs

 Mindy Support is a global company for data annotation and business process outsourcing, trusted by Fortune 500 and GAFAM companies.
-With more than 10 years of experience under our belt and offices and representatives in Cyprus, Poland, Romania, The Netherlands, India, UAE, and Ukraine, Mindy Support’s team now stands strong with 2000+ professionals helping companies with their most advanced data annotation challenges.
+With more than 11 years of experience under our belt and offices and representatives in Cyprus, Ukraine, Poland, India, Philippines, Egypt and other countries, Mindy Support’s team now stands strong with 2000+ professionals helping companies with their most advanced data annotation challenges.